-I’ve found that you have not only to organize your homeschool, but also do it in a way that suits your family’s personality and practice.
-There’s no right way to organize your homeschool, but boy, do you sure need to do it!
+I’ve found that you have not only to organize your homeschool, but also to do it in a way that suits your family’s personality and practice.
+There’s no right method of homeschool organization, but boy, you sure do need to do it!

 An Academic Calendar

 One of the beauties of homeschooling, is that in most cases, state law-depending, you get to create your own academic calendar.
 Not only does this allow you to be flexible with vacations and crazy family seasons, but it’s an ideal tool to organize your homeschool.